 Dog Parks are naturalized areas that share the space with wildlife such as coyotes, foxes, porcupines, muskrats, beavers and deer.
 If encountered, treat wild animals with respect and avoid approaching too closely.
 Please ensure that your dog is always within eyesight and under your control when enjoying the Dog Parks.

 At times wildlife may need to be removed from the Dog Parks.
 The capture and removal of wildlife is only made possible with current information and specific location details.
 Please call Pest Management (Mon-Fri 7a.m. - 4p.m.) at 306-975-3300 to report a concern.

 Brighton Dog Park

-Phase two of the Avalon Dog Park expansion project is scheduled to open in June 2019.
-In order for the expansion to open, the project must first meet City standards for the landscape development.
-Lack of rainfall impacted the turf establishment and as a result further work will be required to complete the turf development prior to opening.
-The expansion area will remain closed until June 2019.
-We appreciate your patience as we work towards improving your overall experience at Avalon Dog Park.
+In order for the expansion to open, the project had to first meet City standards for landscape development.
+Lack of rainfall impacted the turf establishment and as a result further work was required to complete the turf development prior to opening.
+With the expansion area now open, users will have access to an additional 2.6 acres of space at Avalon Dog Park.
+We appreciate the patience you showed throughout this project as crews worked to improve your overall experience at Avalon Dog Park.

 Dog Park Ambassador Program

 The Dog Park Ambassador Program is a volunteer program which engages the citizens of Saskatoon to provide input on opportunities for improvement for Animal Services.
 This includes but is not limited to contributions to park design, fundraising activities, monitoring Dog Park conditions, clean-up, and more.
 The program also aims to improve Animal Control awareness both at the park and in the surrounding neighbourhood to ultimately foster responsible pet ownership and to encourage bylaw compliance.